Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation. Unfortunately, it was doomed to fail.

 The French Plan

-At precisely the same time the Schlieffen Plan was put into action, the opposite plan, the French Plan XVII, was enacted.
+At precisely the same time the Schlieffen Plan was put into action, its opposite, the French’s Plan XVII, was enacted.

 The French plan, endorsed by commander Joseph Joffre, called for an all-out attack into Germany to regain the lost territories of Alsace-Lorraine, avenging the humiliating defeat of 1871, and redeeming French honor.
 Stressing the “cult of the offensive,” Plan XVII tended to underestimate German reserves that could be deployed in the defense of these territories and, in a very real sense, played into the expectations of the Schlieffen Plan.